 Reasonable accommodations will be made for any student with any type of disability.
-If you are a student with a documented disability, it is your responsibility to notify the appropriate people so that those accommodations can be made.
+If you are a student with a documented disability, , it is your responsibility to consult with the Center for Disability and Access (CDA) and obtain appropriate accommodations.
+It will then be your responsibility to notify the appropriate people so that those accommodations can be implemented.
 The Center for Disability Services is located in 162 Olpin Student Union (581-5020).
 The center provides information and assistance related to accommodations, equipment, support services, awareness and rehabilitation services.
 If you need assistance with this procedure, the administrative assistant or faculty members are willing to assist you.